Books to Read While the Algae Grow in Your Fur, March 2016

-- Other parts would like to see more: allowing that we have a self-serving
+- Other parts of me would like to see more: allowing that we have a

-and dysfunctional elite now, were previous elites really any more functional or
+self-serving and dysfunctional elite now, were previous elites really any more

-less self-serving?
-This is hardly an obvious point or one Hayes establishes.
+functional or less self-serving?
+This is hardly an obvious point or one Hayes

-Generally, Hayes seems strongest when he's documenting the ways things are bad
+establishes.
+Generally, Hayes seems strongest when he's documenting the ways

-now, but he also needs to say that they're worse than before, or at
+things are bad now, but he also needs to say that they're worse than

-are bad in new ways, and that's lacking. [*] Of course this amounts to
+before, or at are bad in new ways, and that's lacking. [*] Of course

-asking that he have written a different and much more academic book.
-As
+this amounts to asking that he have written a different and much more academic

-something at the border between a political tract and popular social science by
+book.
+As something at the border between a political tract and popular social

 - *: Reading the bits about how the country feels like it's falling apart, I